 Custom content

 The custom content is the simplest way to add material.
 It is a free text field and can be updated at any time.
-Simply enter text for the chatbot to use.
+Simply enter text for the AI to use.
 Here are some guidelines for creating formatted text and hyperlinked text in your custom content, and we also explain how to instruct the AI how to display and arrange your custom content.

 External web page